 • Stories in which the first two or three lines involve someone pondering something while watching their cigarette smoke swirl up into the light.

 • Bios in which you refer to yourself as “crazy” or “unhinged” or “insane.”
-It may sound edgy to you, but to us it sounds as outmoded as electroshock therapy.
+It may sound edgy to you, but to us it sounds as outmoded as the lobotomy.

 • Demanding pre-approval of any edits we make.
 You’re not that special.